eventhorizon5/skyscraper/readme.txt

 5. Usage

-Currently the application doesn't have a title screen as 1.0 did, but will eventually get one.
+Currently the application doesn't have a title/menu screen as 1.0 did, but will eventually.
 To use Skyscraper, run the program, and a building selection box will appear.
 Choose the building script to load, and in a few moments you will be walking around in that building.
-The only buildings that are completely simulated currently are "Simple" and "Triton Center".
+The only buildings that are completely simulated in this release are "Simple" and "Triton Center".
 While in one of these buildings, you can click on objects such as elevator call buttons, etc to perform actions.
 The door code hasn't been finished yet, and so doors (except for elevator doors) are currently non-existent.
+Sound support will exist in the next release.

 Keys currently used in the simulator: